perlov3301/mg1/README.md

 # mg1
-test for how match you tired are.
+The Test for how match you tired are.
+Send request for .apk from the application and see how cool it is on Android.